cgikoray/Blizzard-Checkers/README.md

 # Blizzard-Checkers
 This is an archive of my successful 2012, Associate Programmer test for Blizzard Entertainment.

-I had a total of 6 hours to program a game of chess.
+I had a total of 6 hours to program a game of checkers.
 Features include:
 * Sweet ASCII intro
 * AI vs AI, AI vs Human, Human vs Human gameplay
 * Legal but random moves from the AI